Nonprofit FareStart announces layoffs; prepared meal program affected

 Schoo said the organization is supporting those who were laid off with career support, severance pay, earned time-off payouts and medical benefits through June.

+Delays at the U.S. Internal Revenue Service mean that there are not publicly accessible tax forms for the past two years.

+The organization has scaled back programs before.
+The organization used to operate two restaurants on or close to Amazon’s campus, Community Table and Maslow’s, but they closed in February 2019 and January 2020, respectively.
+Amazon has been a significant donor to FareStart in previous years.

 FareStart was recently led by Angela Dunleavy, who was previously the CEO of Ethan Stowell Restaurants.
 In December, she announced she was stepping down, and the organization is currently overseen by interim CEO Nicole Trimble.

-During the first months of the pandemic, FareStart increased its existing programming by providing food for social services, shelters and schools, providing about 197,000 meals to places including the Downtown Emergency Service Center, Plymouth Housing and the King County coronavirus quarantine sites.
+According to public tax documents, Dunleavy was paid around $305,000 in 2020 and about $263,000 in 2019.

 According to a news release, FareStart is still looking to expand its business to regain lost revenue and increase job-training opportunities.

 According to the nonprofit’s impact report, FareStart enrolled 250 adults and young people in job-training programs last year, graduated 174 people and provided 1.5 million meals to people experiencing food insecurity.
-The organization said it is on track to produce a prepandemic level of 900,000 meals this year, a news release stated.
+The organization said it is on track to produce a pre-pandemic level of 900,000 meals this year, a news release stated.

 FareStart also runs a workforce development program that teaches organizations outside of Washington how to increase economic mobility through food-based job training.
 According to the nonprofit’s website, FareStart has supported more than 280 organizations in 46 states.